ritesh404/kudojs/docs/maybe.md

 <a name="Maybe.chain"></a>

 ### Maybe.chain(f)
-Chain together many computations that return a Maybe type
+Chains together many computations that return a Maybe type

 | Param | Type | Description |
 | --- | --- | --- |